learn-co-curriculum/dsc-multiple-comparisons-problem/README.md

 - Explain why multiple comparisons increases the likelihood of misleading results
 - Explain the concept of spurious correlation
 - Use corrections to deal with multiple comparison problems
-- Identify real-world examples of Goodhart's law in action

 ## What is the multiple comparisons problem?